prolocation/eduvpn-ansible/README.md

 * Generating a self-signed cert is default.
 Make sure you don't enable *both* letsencrypt and customcert in system vars or host vars at the same time.
 The playbook will refuse to work.
+* When you use letsencrypt:
+  * Is the host FQDN known in DNS?
+  * Are the http ports firewalled (80/443)? (they shouldn't be)